StphnLwnga/go-webservice/README.md

-# Basic Webservice built in Golang
+# Basic Webservice built with Go

 ## Run the web service

-* If using windows, generate executable using the following command:
+* On Windows, generate executable using the following command:
 	```
 		cd <ProjectLocation>